-God reveals himself to us through nature, our conscience, and the Bible.
-His detailed disclosure is presented in Scripture.
+God reveals himself to us through nature and our conscience, but his detailed disclosure is presented in the Bible.

 The Bible is a collection of letters, laws, sermons, history, poetry, prayers, praise, practical sayings, and prophecies.

 It encompasses a variety of literary forms ranging from prosaic narratives and dramatic imagery to statutory commandments and song lyrics.